 We say goodbye to the Isle of Skye this morning, but we get one more opportunity to shoot Eilean Donan Castle for sunrise.

 Shoot 16 – Midday Shoot at Glencoe – Reflections on the River

 As seen in the images on this page, any time of day can offer great light in Scotland during October.
-We’ll show you some of our favourite spots on the river where we’ll go hunting for reflections of the impressive Buachaille Etive Mor
+I’ll show you some of my favourite spots on the river where we’ll go hunting for reflections of the impressive Buachaille Etive Mor

 We will drive back to Glasgow after our last shoot at Glencoe for a farewell dinner, drinks, and laughs.

 - A *sturdy* tripod with a ball head.
 We can’t emphasize enough how important it is to have a solid tripod.
 Many people spend thousands of dollars on cameras and lenses, and mount their gear on a flimsy $60 tripod.
 If you invested money in a camera, don’t risk damaging it by putting it on a tripod that won’t stand up to wind and weather!

 - Shutter release (recommended but not essential)